 What can we do to honor my loved one’s preferences and wishes?

 The hospice team will respect and follow the preferences and wishes of your loved one if they are consistent with the hospice philosophy and standards of care.
 The hospice team will also help your loved one complete an advance directive, which is a document that states their choices for medical treatment and end-of-life care.
 The hospice team will also support you and your loved one in making any changes or updates to the care plan if they are in the best interest of your loved one.
-The hospice team will also encourage you and your loved one to express your feelings, needs, and concerns and will listen and respond with compassion and understanding.
+The hospice team will also encourage you and your loved one to express your feelings, needs, and concerns and will listen and respond with and understanding.

 Conclusion